tanya-jp/lab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

 We are looking for post-docs, graduate students and a full time research assistant to work on multiple projects.
-For more details, follow the links on the featured projects.
+For more details, follow the links on the featured projects below.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="software, speech perception" %}

 {% include search-info.html %}